Mandatory retirement: South Korea

 South Korea enforces compulsory retirement before age 60 at the latest to all private companies, and 65 for public sectors.
-However, it is custom for most companies to lay off their employees between the ages of 50 to 55.
+However, it is custom for most companies to lay off their employees between the ages of 50 and 55.

 United Kingdom

-In October 2006 the Employment Equality (Age) Regulations 2006, the UK Labour Government introduced a Default Retirement Age, whereby employers are able to terminate or deny employment to people over 65 without a reason.
+In October 2006 with the Employment Equality (Age) Regulations 2006, the UK Labour Government introduced a Default Retirement Age, whereby employers were able to terminate or deny employment to people over 65 without a reason.
 A legal challenge to this failed in September 2009, although a review of the legislation was expected in 2010 by the new Conservative/Liberal Democrat coalition government.
-This review has taken place and on 17 February 2011 BIS published the draft Regulations abolishing the Default Retirement Age.
+This review took place and on 17 February 2011 BIS published the draft Regulations abolishing the Default Retirement Age.
 Revised regulations were later implemented and, as of 6 April 2011, employers can no longer give employees notice of retirement under Default Retirement Age provisions and will need to objectively justify any compulsory retirement age still in place to avoid age discrimination claims.

+The Judicial Pensions and Retirement Act 1993 establishes mandatory retirement for judges at the age of 75.
+This was increased from 70 in 2022.

 United States

-Mandatory retirement is generally unlawful in the United States, except in certain industries and occupations that are regulated by law, and are often part of the government (such as military service and federal police agencies, such as the Federal Bureau of Investigation).
+Since 1986, mandatory retirement has been generally unlawful in the United States, except in certain industries and occupations that are regulated by law, and are often part of the government (such as military service and federal police agencies, including the Federal Bureau of Investigation).
+Earlier steps toward this include the Age Discrimination in Employment Act of 1967 (ADEA), which "protects individuals who are 40 years of age or older from employment discrimination based on age.
+The ADEA's protections apply to both employees and job applicants.
+Under the ADEA, it is unlawful to discriminate against a person because of his/her age with respect to any term, condition, or privilege of employment, including hiring, firing, promotion, layoff, compensation, benefits, job assignments, and training."

-From the U.S. Equal Employment Opportunity Commission website:

 From the U.S. Code of Federal Regulations discussing the Age Discrimination in Employment Act: